mit-cml/iot-website-source/docs/src/app/pages/StudentIntro.md

 You can build apps that control lights, buttons, buzzers, motors, robots, electrical appliances and a growing universe of connected devices.
-You can choose from a wealth of sensors&mdash;for temperature, sound, light, color, moisture, motion, touch, heart rate and many others, with new sensors appearing daily.
+You can use sensors to capture a wealth of data, including temperature, sound, light, color, moisture, motion, touch, heart rate, and many more, with support for new sensors appearing daily.
 You can combine controls and sensors with all the other features of your App Inventor apps like speech recognition, databases and communication.